 - Your Homework is due electronically (via Blackboard) on the date as assigned by your instructor.
 You may resubmit as many times as you like up until the deadline.
 But only the most recent upload is graded. - For grade disputes please contact the grader (the TA in most cases) first.
-You must initiate a dispute within a week of receiving your grade for the dispute to be considered. - Late work is penalized -10% per day late, up to a maximum of 4 days.
-Thus, an assignment submitted 2 days late which would have scored an 87% would instead receive a 67%.
-An assignment 4 days late which would have scored an 87% will receive 47%; or a Homework assignment that would have received 45/50 (90%) would receive 25/50 (50%). - An assignment which is more than 4 days late will not be accepted. - A missed exam will result in a zero. - Please contact the instructor as soon as possible if there are extenuating circumstances which affect your ability to complete an assignment or exam (you must contact the instructor PRIOR to the deadline of the assignment or exam).
+You must initiate a dispute within a week of receiving your grade for the dispute to be considered. - Late work is penalized -10% per day late, up to a maximum of 2 days.
+Thus, an assignment submitted 1 day late which would have scored an 87% would instead receive a 78.3%.
+An assignment submitted 2 days late which would have scored an 87% would instead receive a 69.6%. - An assignment which is more than 2 days late will not be accepted. - A missed exam will result in a zero. - Please contact the instructor as soon as possible (prior to deadline) if there are extenuating circumstances which affect your ability to complete an assignment or exam.